redblade/confservicedss/README.md

 ### Login

-Finally, when the 'dump_base.sql' configuration is loaded, navigate to [http://localhost:9000](http://localhost:9000) and login with root/test
+Finally, when the sql configuration is loaded, navigate to [http://localhost:9000](http://localhost:9000) and login with root/test

 ### Remote debugging